Mert-data-Mat/rc-car-telemetry/logs/12_August_mechanic_process.md

 - Replaced **glow plug, gaskets, and O-rings**, and re-tuned all needles to factory specs.
 - Installed new **fuel lines** and a clean air filter.
 - After a few hard pulls and adjustments, it finally roared back to life.
+- Swapped the old EZ-Start system for a manual pull-start — simpler, lighter, and way more reliable in the long run.

 ### Electronics
 - Swapped in new servos for throttle and steering.